Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 ## Future tasks for this project:
 - Remake collision detection between enemies
-- Add demo scene + bonus fruits
+- Make browser/wasm port playable on mobile
+- Remake Android port by using the default cmake project instead of defining a custom one for it
-- Rewrite code to follow a C++ style guide, cleanup badly written parts
+- Rewrite code to follow a C++ style guide, cleanup badly written parts (eg. IOHandler)
+- Cleanup audio handling class
 - Further FFMPEG optimization
 - Adding some useful extras, eg. score counter, leaderboard, completion time etc.
+- Add demo scene + bonus fruits

 **Have fun playing with it!**